ermali7/GCRNN_learning_prot/README.md

 - scikit-learn
 - RDKit
 #Attention
-This work is a copy from master repository only to demonstrate the packages and used some script of code for further projects and will be published in future moment
+This work is based on previoues model "Notice.txt"  used and modified some script and with the intention for more updated in future for further more explations after the paper will be published in the selected Journal.